History of Panama: Construction

-Military coups and coalitions
+Military dictatorship (1968–1989)

 From 1903 until 1968, Panama was a republic dominated by a commercially oriented oligarchy.
-During the 1950s, the Panamanian military began to challenge the oligarchy's political hegemony.
+During the 1950s, the Panamanian military (Policía Nacional) began to grow and challenge the oligarchy's political hegemony.
+José Antonio Remón Cantera was elected in 1952 and began to turn the PN into a force with thousands of more members.

 The January 9, 1964 Martyrs' Day riots escalated tensions between the country and the US government over its long-term occupation of the Canal Zone.
 Twenty rioters were killed, and 500 other Panamanians were wounded.
 4 US soldiers were killed as well.

 In October 1968, Dr. Arnulfo Arias Madrid was elected president for the third time.
 Twice ousted by the Panamanian military, he was ousted again as president by the National Guard after only 10 days in office.
-A military junta government was established, and the commander of the National Guard, Brig.
+A military junta led by Boris Martínez was established, and the commander of the National Guard, Brig.
 Gen. Omar Torrijos, emerged as the principal power in Panamanian political life.
 Torrijos implemented a populist policy, with the inauguration of schools and the creation of jobs, the redistribution of agricultural land (which was his government's most popular measure).
 The reforms were accompanied by a major public works programme.
-It also faces North American multinationals, demanding wage increases for workers and redistributing 180,000 hectares of uncultivated land.
-In February 1974, following OPEC's model for oil, it attempted to form the Union of Banana Exporting Countries with the other Central American States to respond to the influence of these multinationals, but did not obtain their support.
-Its policy promotes the emergence of a middle class and the representation of indigenous communities.
+He also confronted North American multinational companies that were operating in Panama, demanding wage increases for workers and redistributing 180,000 hectares of uncultivated land.
+In February 1974, following OPEC's model for oil, it attempted to form the Union of Banana Exporting Countries with other states in Central America (Honduras and Nicaragua were the other main exporters) to respond to the influence of these multinationals, but did not obtain their support.
+His policy promoted the emergence of a middle class and higher representation of indigenous communities in Panama.

 On September 7, 1977, the Torrijos–Carter Treaties were signed by the Panamanian head of state Omar Torrijos and US President Jimmy Carter for the complete transfer of the Canal and the 14 US army bases from the US to Panama by 1999.
 These treaties also granted the US a perpetual right of military intervention.
 Certain portions of the Zone and increasing responsibility over the Canal were turned over in the intervening years.